awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-api-with-vpclink-cli.md

 1. Create a `VpcLink` targeting the specified Network Load Balancer\.

-   For this discussion, we assume the ARN of the Network Load Balancer is `arn:aws:elasticloadbalancing:us-east-1:123456789012:loadbalancer/net/my-vpclink-test-nlb/1f8df693cd094a72`\.

    ```
    aws apigateway create-vpc-link \
        --name my-test-vpc-link \
-       --target-arns arn:aws:elasticloadbalancing:us-east-1:123456789012:loadbalancer/net/my-vpclink-test-nlb/1f8df693cd094a72
+       --target-arns arn:aws:elasticloadbalancing:us-east-2:123456789012:loadbalancer/net/my-vpclink-test-nlb/1234567890abcdef
    ```

-   The preceding command immediately returns the following response, acknowledging the receipt of the request, and showing the `PENDING` status for the `VpcLink` being created\.
+   The output of this command acknowledges the receipt of the request and shows the `PENDING` status for the `VpcLink` being created\.

    ```
    {
        "status": "PENDING",
        "targetArns": [
-           "arn:aws:elasticloadbalancing:us-east-1:123456789012:loadbalancer/net/my-vpclink-test-nlb/1f8df693cd094a72"
+           "arn:aws:elasticloadbalancing:us-east-2:123456789012:loadbalancer/net/my-vpclink-test-nlb/1234567890abcdef"
        ],
        "id": "gim7c3",
        "name": "my-test-vpc-link"